ShaxdowAe/Bakuwv/README.md

-helloo im hungry btw 🍉
+helloo im @Bakuwv !,
+Dniuf!

 <!---
 Bakuwv/Bakuwv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.